jrandj/java-11/README.md

 ### Functional Programming

-1. The functional interfaces shown below are pfoivded in the java.util.function package.
+1. The functional interfaces shown below are provided as built-in functional interfaces in the java.util.function package.

 	```java
     TBC